teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 <!-- more -->

 When we want to pixelate an area of the image.
-But we don't have one application in the computer as: photoshop, coreldraw, or any application which edits images.
+But we don't have one application in the computer as: photoshop, coreldraw, or any application which edit images.
 So how will we do?
 Don't worry!
 I have away very easy.
 That!
 We will use Pixelate JavaScript library(PJL).

 ##Requirements